sisso/rust-mud/docs/forums.md

 - Each item should have a drag flag or number
 - Initially player must manually drag its cargo, one by one
 - A crew member or a drone can be commanded to load/unload the cargo
+- Mob can have a "wield" amount, where you can hold a object and move without use your inventory.
+Wear an exo skeleton increase you wield max

 # Vendor trade and economy